kauwelab/PolyRiskScore/static/downloadables/docs/_build/html/_sources/index.rst.txt

    -v

-Default Sex (-g)
+Sex dependent associations (-g)
-""""""""""""""""
+"""""""""""""""""""""""""""""""
-Though a rare occurence, some studies have duplicates of the same snp that differ by which biological sex the p-value is associated with.
-You can indicate which sex you would like snps to select when both options (M/F) are present.
-The system default is Female.
+Though a rare occurence, some studies have duplicates of the same SNP that differ by which biological sex the p-value and odds ratio is associated with or SNPs that are not duplicated, but are dependent on biological sex.
+The system default is to exclude sex dependent SNPs from calculations.
+You can include sex dependent associations by selecting either male (M) or female (F).

 .. code-block:: bash